Cms page top banner area

 Join in

-If you've recently studied on a City Lit writing course and would like to share your work at Late Lines in November, we'd love to hear from you.
-Please contact writing@citylit.ac.uk by Wednesday 25 October with a copy of the piece/s you'd like to read on the night.
+If you are studying or have recently studied on a City Lit writing course and would like to share your work at Late Lines in June, we'd love to hear from you.
+Please contact writing@citylit.ac.uk by the end of the day on Wednesday 25th February with a copy of the piece/s you'd like to read on the night.
 Each reading slot is 3-5 minutes maximum.

 All genres, styles, forms and levels of experience are very welcome.